devftkrshna/ETH-AVAX-PROOF-Intermediate-EVM-Course-Functions-and-Errors-Project/README.md

 # ETH-AVAX-PROOF-Intermediate-EVM-Course-Functions-and-Errors-Project

 ## Introduction
-This project implements a BLC voting system using a smart contract written in Solidity.
-It demonstrates basic voting functionality, including vote casting and determining the winner, while showcasing the use of `require`, `assert`, and `revert` statements for error handling and validation.
+This project implements a School Grading System using a smart contract written in Solidity.
+It demonstrates basic functionality for managing student grades while showcasing the use of `require`, `assert`, and `revert` statements for error handling and validation.

 ## Description
-The BLC Voting System allows users to cast votes for predefined candidates.
-Each voter can vote only once, and the system ensures that only valid candidates receive votes.
-The contract also provides a function to determine the winner based on the highest number of votes.
+The School Grading System allows teachers to add students, assign grades to them, and for students to check their grades.
+The contract ensures that only teachers can perform certain actions and that grades are valid.
+The contract also includes a function to verify the internal consistency of the system.

 ### Key Features:
-- **Vote Casting**: Users can cast a vote for a candidate of their choice.
-The contract ensures that each voter can vote only once.
-- **Vote Validation**: The contract checks that the candidate being voted for is valid and exists in the list of predefined candidates.
+- **Student Management**: Teachers can add new students to the system.
+- **Grade Assignment**: Teachers can assign grades to students, ensuring the grades are within a valid range.
+- **Grade Checking**: Students can check their assigned grades.
-- **Winner Determination**: The contract includes a function to determine the winner based on the number of votes each candidate receives.
+- **System Consistency**: The contract includes a function to verify that the number of graded students does not exceed the total number of students.

 ### Functions:
 1. **Constructor**:
-   - `constructor(string[] memory _candidates)`: Initializes the contract with a list of candidates.
-The candidates are passed as an array of strings.
+   - `constructor(address[] memory initialTeachers)`: Initializes the contract with a list of teachers.

-2. **castVote**:
+2. **addStudent**:
-   - `function castVote(string memory _candidate) public`: Allows a user to cast a vote for a specified candidate.
+   - `function addStudent(address _studentAddress, string memory _name) public`: Allows a teacher to add a student.
    - **require statements**:
-     - Ensures that the voter has not already voted.
+     - Ensures that the student does not already exist.
-     - Ensures that the candidate is valid.
    - **Process**:
-     - Checks if the voter has already voted by verifying the `hasVoted` mapping.
-     - Validates the candidate by checking against the list of predefined candidates.
-     - Increments the vote count for the valid candidate.
-     - Marks the voter as having voted by updating the `hasVoted` mapping.
-     - Emits a `VoteCast` event with the voter's address and the candidate's name.
+     - Adds the student to the `students` mapping with initial grade values.

-3. **getWinner**:
+3. **assignGrade**:
-   - `function getWinner() public view returns (string memory)`: Returns the candidate with the most votes.
+   - `function assignGrade(address _studentAddress, uint8 _grade) public`: Allows a teacher to assign a grade to a student.
-   - **assert statement**:
+   - **require statements**:
+     - Ensures that the student exists.
-     - Ensures that there is at least one candidate in the system.
+     - Ensures that the grade is valid.
    - **Process**:
+     - Updates the student's grade and marks them as graded.
+     - Emits a `GradeAssigned` event with the student's address and grade.

+4. **checkGrade**:
+   - `function checkGrade() public view returns (string memory name, uint8 grade)`: Allows students to check their grades.
+   - **require statements**:
+     - Ensures that the student exists.
+     - Ensures that the grade has been assigned.
+   - **Process**:
+     - Returns the student's name and grade.

+5. **withdrawGrade**:
+   - `function withdrawGrade(address _studentAddress) public`: Allows a teacher to withdraw a student's grade.
+   - **revert statements**:
+     - Reverts if the student does not exist.
+   - **Process**:
+     - Resets the student's grade and graded status.

+6. **checkConsistency**:
+   - `function checkConsistency(address[] memory studentAddresses) public view`: Checks the internal consistency of the contract.
+   - **assert statements**:
-     - Iterates over the list of candidates to find the candidate with the highest number of votes.
+     - Ensures that the number of graded students does not exceed the total number of students.
+   - **Process**:
-     - Returns the name of the candidate with the most votes.
+     - Iterates through the list of student addresses to count graded students and ensures the consistency of the data.

 ### Error Handling:
 - **require()**: Used to validate conditions that must be true for the function to execute.
-In this contract, `require` statements ensure that a voter can only vote once and that votes are cast for valid candidates.
+In this contract, `require` statements ensure valid operations, such as unique students and valid grades.
+- **revert()**: Used to handle conditions where an operation cannot proceed.
+In this contract, `revert` is used in the `withdrawGrade` function to handle non-existent students.
 - **assert()**: Used to check for conditions that should never be false.
-In this contract, `assert` ensures that there is at least one candidate when determining the winner.
+In this contract, `assert` ensures the internal consistency of the student data.

 ### Events:
-- **VoteCast**:
+- **GradeAssigned**:
-  - `event VoteCast(address indexed voter, string candidate)`: Emitted when a vote is cast, recording the voter's address and the candidate's name.
+  - `event GradeAssigned(address indexed student, uint8 grade)`: Emitted when a grade is assigned, recording the student's address and the grade.

 ## Contract Details
 The contract consists of the following main components:

 - **Mappings**:
-  - `votes`: A mapping from candidate names (strings) to their respective vote counts (uint).
+  - `students`: A mapping from student addresses to their details (`Student` struct).
-  - `hasVoted`: A mapping from voter addresses to their voting status (bool), indicating whether the voter has cast their vote.
+  - `teachers`: A mapping from teacher addresses to their status, indicating whether the address belongs to a teacher.

-- **Array**:
-  - `candidates`: An array of candidate names (strings).

 - **Constructor**:
-  - Initializes the list of candidates and sets initial vote counts to 0.
+  - Initializes the list of teachers.

 - **Functions**:
-  - `castVote`: Allows a voter to cast their vote for a valid candidate, updating the vote count and marking the voter as having voted.
+  - `addStudent`: Allows a teacher to add a student.
-  - `getWinner`: Determines and returns the candidate with the most votes.
+  - `assignGrade`: Allows a teacher to assign a grade to a student.
+  - `checkGrade`: Allows students to check their grades.
+  - `withdrawGrade`: Allows a teacher to withdraw a student's grade.
+  - `checkConsistency`: Ensures the internal consistency of the contract data.

 ## Deployment
 To deploy this contract, follow these steps:
 1. Open [Remix IDE](https://remix.ethereum.org/).
-2. Create a new file named `BLCvotingSystem.sol` and paste the contract code into it.
+2. Create a new file named `SchoolGradingSystem.sol` and paste the contract code into it.
 3. Compile the contract using the Solidity compiler.
-4. Deploy the contract by specifying the list of candidates as an array of strings in the deployment parameters.
+4. Deploy the contract by specifying the list of teacher addresses as an array of addresses in the deployment parameters.

 ### Example Deployment:
 1. In Remix IDE, after pasting the contract code and compiling it, go to the "Deploy & Run Transactions" tab.
-2. In the "Deploy" section, enter the candidates in the "constructor parameters" field as an array of strings.
-For example: `["Candidate A", "Candidate B", "Candidate C"]`.
+2. In the "Deploy" section, enter the teacher addresses in the "constructor parameters" field as an array.
+For example: `["0xAbc123...", "0xDef456..."]`.
 3. Click the "Deploy" button to deploy the contract.

 ## Authors